classicwuhao/qmaxuse/README.md

 * QMaxUSE supports OCL constructs used in the benchmark, and not all OCL constructs are supported (we are currently adding more).

 ## 8. Papers:
- * QMaxUSE: A Query-based Verification Tool for UML Class Diagrams with OCL Invariants (FASE)
+ * QMaxUSE: A Query-based Verification Tool for UML Class Diagrams with OCL Invariants (FASE 2022)
- * A Formal Approach to Finding Inconsistencies in a Metamodel (Software and Systems Modeling)
+ * A Formal Approach to Finding Inconsistencies in a Metamodel (Software and Systems Modeling 2021)
- * MaxUSE: A Tool for Finding Achievable Constraints and Conflicts for Inconsistent UML Class Diagrams (iFM)
+ * MaxUSE: A Tool for Finding Achievable Constraints and Conflicts for Inconsistent UML Class Diagrams (iFM 2017)
- * Finding Achievable Features and Constraint Conflicts for Inconsistent Metamodels (ECMFA).
+ * Finding Achievable Features and Constraint Conflicts for Inconsistent Metamodels (ECMFA 2017).
 ## 9. Acknowledgement
 We woud like to thank our industrial partner LingCui Yu, HuangXin Xin and their teams from SYSUCC for helpful comments on this research.